-- Real estate asset tracking -- tracking assets in rental units: which asset is in what unit, which assets are not returned, missing or broken after rental ends,
+- Property management asset tracking -- tracking assets in rental units: which asset is in what unit, which assets are not returned, missing or broken after rental ends, assets inventory.

 - Asset tracking in storage and logistics - tracking of client's assets that are temporarily stored in your warehouse and / or returned or shipped to a client.

-NFC asset tracking can be used instead of or along with QR Code / barcode scanning based asset tracking if you need to process large volume of assets fast.
+NFC asset tracking can be used instead of or along with the QR Code / barcode asset tracking if you need to process large volume of the assets fast.
 If your regular

-You can also use NFC scanning only for a part of your assets that require it, and QR code / barcode scanning for the rest.
+You can also use NFC scanning only for a part of the assets that require it, and QR code / barcode scanning for the rest.

 RFID scanners, RFID printers, possibly RFID mobile computers if you need to track assets outside of the office.

-Some situations where RFID investment is warranted are:
+Some situations where the RFID investment is warranted are:

-- Tracking of the very high volume of assets on the regular basis
+- Tracking of the very high volume of assets.

-- Tracking of the assets inside containers or packaging
+- Tracking of the assets inside the containers or packaging.